Do you want to grow gorgeous and healthy long hair? Then the 10 step Korean hair care routine is for you!

 Just like your skin, your scalp and hair also need a perfect acidic pH balance.

 Your styling products, amongst other things, may cause your scalp to become alkaline.
-The subsequent growth of bacteria may lead to dry and itchy scalp, or even dandruff or eczema.
+The subsequent growth of bacteria may lead to a dry and itchy scalp, or even dandruff or eczema.

 A quick and effective solution is rinsing your hair with apple cider vinegar.
 This maintains the correct pH level and adds an extra shine to your hair.
 It can also help you get rid of dry skin and dandruff.